adobe/react-spectrum/rfcs/2021-DNA-update.md

     change for them?
 If so, how are you going to minimize the disruption to existing users?
 -->
-This RFC should result in no changes to existing users of React-Spectrum.
+This RFC should result in no changes to existing users of React-Spectrum, unless anyone was customizing based on token names.
+Token names are not considered API right now, so it's not something we really need to worry about yet.

 ## Alternatives